Michael Swanegan (626) 585-7783

 In 2012-13, the coach had the pleasure of coaching his son, Mike Swanegan, to become an All-South Coast Conference North Division selection.
 The younger Swanegan led the Lancers in scoring and was the conference overall leader in 3-point baskets.
 He also became the 68th member of PCC's 500-Points Club.

 Swanegan, 54, came to PCC after eight seasons directing SCC North Division rival Mt.
 San Antonio College.
 At Mt.
 SAC, Swanegan coached the Mounties to Co-SCC titles in 2002 and 2005.
-In 2014-2015, he will be in his 16th season of college head coaching, his eighth season in charge of the Lancers.

 Three seasons ago, Swanegan guided the development of All-SCC guard/forward Givon Crump, who was named PCC Men's Athlete of the Year for the 2011-2012 school year.
 Crump led the SCC in scoring at 20.3 points per game (seventh in the state).
 The high-scoring Crump accepted a scholarship to attend Cal State Dominguez Hills after first signing with Cal State Fullerton.
 The Lancers went 16-12 and finished in second place in the division, but were left out of the SoCal Regionals.